SimonMGarrett/colorifix-test/README.md

 - See the TODO file for a checklist of all features in the project spec.
 I think they're all covered.
 In any case, I'm out of time(!), having taken just over 7hrs to do this (I think you suggested 5hrs was what I should spend?)

 - As you'll probably have seen, I had issues getting Poetry up and running.
-I think it was getting confused with the three versions of Python I have on my machine (2.7, 3.7 and 3.9).
+I think Poetry was getting confused with the three versions of Python I have on my machine (2.7, 3.7 and 3.9).
 I could have got it working, but this coding test wasn't about that so I focussed on getting to the goal instead.